Mirror Neutron Stars: Abstract

 \section{Abstract}

 The fundamental nature of dark matter is entirely unknown.
 A compelling candidate is Twin Higgs mirror matter, invisible hidden-sector cousins of the Standard Model particles and forces.
-This generically predicts mirror neutron stars, degenerate objects made entirely of mirror nuclear matter.
-We find their structure using realistic equations of state, robustly modified based on first-principle quantum chromodynamic calculations.
-We predict their detectability with gravitational waves and binary pulsars, suggesting an impressive discovery potential and ability to probe the dark sector.
+This predicts mirror neutron stars made entirely of mirror nuclear matter.
+We find their structure using realistic equations of state, robustly modified based on first-principle quantum chromodynamic calculations, for the first time.
+This allows us to predict their gravitational wave signals, demonstrating an impressive discovery potential and ability to probe dark sectors connected to the hierarchy problem.